haleyrp1803/Black-Eyed-Peas/README.md

        author="jeffreyw"
        url="https://upload.wikimedia.org/wikipedia/commons/d/d2/Black_eyed_peas_%2816167751712%29.jpg">

 Black-eyed peas are perhaps most iconic for their modern associations with New Year’s. <span eid="Q1763911"> Hoppin’ John </span> is a popular rice, bean, and pork dish that brings good luck and prosperity for the New Year.
-It is often served with greens to symbolize wealth and is an absolute must for any southern New Year’s celebration. [^ref ] Enslaved workers developed Hoppin’ John out of traditional West African dishes.
-Thieboudienne (Q1810575), a classic Senegalese dish made similarly from black-eyed peas, rice, and ham, may be the base where the recipe originated. [^ref ]
+It is often served with greens to symbolize wealth and is an absolute must for any southern New Year’s celebration. [^ref ] Enslaved workers developed Hoppin’ John out of traditional West African dishes. <span eid="Q1810575"> Thieboudienne,</span> a classic Senegalese dish made similarly from black-eyed peas, rice, and ham, may be the base where the recipe originated. [^ref ]
 <param ve-video
        id="ELtVi9ZrvAA"
        title="Akara - A Fried Snack featuring Michael Twitty"